spierala/mini-rx-store/README.md

 ```

 #### Make simple things simple:
-If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance returned by `MiniStore.feature()`
+If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance which is returned by `MiniStore.feature()`
 ```
 private feature: MiniFeature<UserState> = MiniStore.feature<UserState>('users', initialState);

+// get state via the state$ Observable
-maskUserName$: Observable<boolean> = this.feature.state$.pipe(map(state => state.maskUserName));
+// use th RxJS map operator to get a specific piece of the feature state maskUserName$: Observable<boolean> = this.feature.state$.pipe(map(state => state.maskUserName));

 updateMaskUserName(maskUserName: boolean) {
     // Update State
-    this.feature.setState((state) => {
+    this.feature.setState((currState) => {
         return {
-            ...state,
+            ...currState,
             maskUserName
         }
     });
 }
 ```
+`state$` is a Observable which will emit the current state of the feature

+`setState` takes a function which specifies how the state is supposed to be updated.
+That function has access to the current State of the feature (see `currState` parameter).

 Behind the scenes the `MiniFeature` creates a default reducer and a default action.
 When you use `setState()` then the default action is dispatched the default reducer will update the feature state for you.

 #### Enable Logging of Actions and State Changes in the Browser Console: